 3. Hard Reset the iPhone

 If an iPhone becomes stuck on verifying updates, it is likely frozen because of a software glitch.
 To resolve this issue, you need to reset your iPhone hard and cause it to shut off and turn itself back on.
 The process of hard reset is different depending on the version of iPhone you own: iPhone SE, 6s or older: Hold and press the Power button and the home button simultaneously.
 Release the two buttons as soon as you see the Apple logo is displayed on your screen.
 For iPhone 7 or 7 Plus: Press while holding the power button and hold the volume button until the Apple logo shows up on the display of your iPhone.
 For iPhone 8, iPhone X and newer: pressing the volume button, then holding the down volume button, next press and hold the Side button, until an Apple logo is displayed on the screen.
-After hard resetting your iPhone, Go back to Settings > General > the Software Update and try downloading and install the Update once more.
+After hard resetting your iPhone, Go back to Settings > General > the Software Update and try downloading and installing the Update once more.
 If you keep getting the iPhone stuck at verifying update problems, please refer to the following method.
-By doing this, you can recover deleted videos from iPhone.

 4. Delete and Redownload the iOS Update File